lifeinaglasshouse/Pjono/README.md

 ## About
 Pjono is a framework for creating web server, api, and any other thing that it can do.

-The reason I used Socket is that I really like Socket and it much easier to used.
+The reason I used Socket is that I really like Socket and it much easier to use.

-Making the server receiving and sending data is easy but parsing Http Request and creating Http Response are quite a bit tricky since I don't have people that can help me.
-I also try to add new feature for building User Interface and I had to use Third Party Library(bs4) for parsing html code.
+Making the server receiving and sending data is easy but parsing Http Request and creating Http Response are quite a bit tricky since I don't have any helper.
+I also try to add new feature for building User Interface and I had to use Third Party Library (bs4) for parsing HTML code.
 This project made me understand how HTTP actually work.
 Really glad that I can finish this.

 ## Features
 - Components